ramteid/omni/README.md

 ## What is Clio?

-Clio is a self-hosted enterprise search platform that unifies your organization's knowledge across multiple data sources.
+Clio is a search platform that unifies your organization's knowledge across multiple data sources.

 - **Privacy-first**: Your data never leaves your infrastructure
 - **Lightning-fast**: Sub-second search across millions of documents
 - **AI-powered**: Semantic search and AI-powered answers using local LLMs
 - **Easy setup**: Up and running in minutes with Docker Compose

+## Getting Started

+*Detailed deployment instructions coming soon!
+We're finalizing the docker/k8s setup*

 ## Features

 ### Unified Search
 - Search across Google Workspace, Slack, Confluence, GitHub, and more
 - Combined full-text and semantic search with PostgreSQL + pgvector
-- Real-time indexing with sub-second response times
+- Real-time indexing

 ### AI-Driven Intelligence
 - AI answers powered by open-weight LLMs (no external APIs)
-- State-of-the-art, open embedding models
+- Open, state-of-the-art embedding models for vector similarity search

 ### Enterprise-Ready Security
 - Role-based access control (RBAC) with source-level permissions